-- Stakeholders in the U.S. standards system should seek, directly or through the U.S. national body where representation is by country, to reinforce the sectoral approach, where relevant, to standards development in regional and international forums and highlight the benefits of this approach; and to encourage cross-sectoral collaboration, where appropriate. - The U.S. government should continue to foster and support the unique character and strengths of the publicprivate partnership in standards development as it pursues trade and other international agreements, international regulatory harmonization, and legislative and regulatory approaches. - The U.S. government and industry should strongly and visibly coordinate their work in bilateral, regional, and international forums to promote the consistent interpretation and application of internationally recognized principles on standardization in trade agreements.
+- " The U.S. standards community should work to improve global relevance by promoting participation in standards processes by a broad cross-section of both domestic and international stakeholders, particularly in markets where the relevant products, services, and systems are used. - " Stakeholders in the U.S. standards system should seek, directly or through the U.S. national body where representation is by country, to reinforce the sectoral approach, where relevant, to standards development in regional and international forums and highlight the benefits of this approach, and to encourage cross-sectoral collaboration, where appropriate. - " The U.S. government should continue to foster and support the unique character and strengths of the public-private partnership in standards development as it pursues trade and other international agreements, international regulatory harmonization, and legislative and regulatory approaches. - " The U.S. government should support the integrity of the international standards system and strengthen the rules-based processes of relevant organizations. - The U.S. government and industry should strongly and visibly coordinate their work in bilateral, regional, and international forums to promote the consistent interpretation and application of internationally recognized principles on standardization.